nenoNaninu/TypedSignalR.Client/README.md

 ```

 #### Cancellation
-In ASP.NET Core SignalR SignalR, `CancellationToken` is passed for each invoke.
+In ASP.NET Core SignalR, `CancellationToken` is passed for each invoke.

 On the other hand, in TypedSignalR.Client, `CancellationToken` is passed only once when creating a hub proxy.
 The passed `CancelationToken` will be used for each invoke internally.